Complaints Filed in Federal Court:

 2010 - US Dist Ct, PA, Robbins v.
 Lower Merion Sch.
 Dist. - Motion for Injunction subsequent to Class Action Complaint about school district activating student's webcams on school supplied laptop computers while students at home.
 Invasion of privacy.
 Attorney Mark Haltzman

 2010 - State Court Arizona, Grundemann [AG] v.
 Paradise Valley Unified Valley Sch.
 Dist.
 Complaint alleging state law torts, violations of Section 504 and ADA.
-School district removed case to federal court, which dismissed.
+School district removed case to federal court, which dismissed the case.
 On appeal, the Ninth Circuit reversed in favor of parents.
+The decision was issued on March 3, 2016 and is published in 815 F.3d 1195 and is now styled as A.G. v.
+Paradise Valley Unified School District No. 69 and included in the Wrightslaw: 2016 Year in Review book.
 For spec ed attorneys, this is a "must read" case.
 It contains a comprehensive discussion about 504 and ADA and FAPE in the public school.
-Door is now open to a jury trial.
-The decision was issued on March 3, 2016 and is published in 815 F.3d 1195 and is now styled as A.G. v.
-Paradise Valley Unified School District No. 69.
+In September, 2016 the District Court set the case for a jury trial.
+The case then settled in mid November, 2016.
+Richard J. Murphy, Esq. filed two impressive briefs, which are located at http://www.wrightslaw.com/law/caselaw/2016/paradisevalley/

 2010 - US Dist Ct, TN, A.C. v.
 Shelby County School Board - Allegedly false allegations against parent by Spec Ed Director regarding child with diabetes.
 School filed complaint with protective services.
 Case eventaully ended up before U.S. Court of Appeals for Sixth Circuit permitting case to go forward with a jury trial.
 Trial date scheduled, case setttled.